Import/Export a Chatbot

 For the sake of simplifying things you can use Postman to upload the zip file of the exported bot just don't forget to add the http header of content type : application/zip****.

-Take a look at he image below to understand how can you upload the zip file in Postman:
+Take a look at the image below to understand how you can upload the zip file in Postman:

-Important: The bot will not be deployed after import you will have to deploy it yourself by using the corresponding API endpoint, please referrer to Deploying a bot.
+Important: The bot will not be deployed after import you will have to deploy it yourself by using the corresponding API endpoint, please refer to Deploying a bot.